Poppys Wild Kitchen

 Serve

 • Divide cereal between 2 bowls.
-Top with fresh blueberries, sliced almonds, nut milk, and maple syrup as desired.
+Top with ½ cup fresh blueberries and ¼ cup sliced almonds.
+Finish with 1 cup fresh nut milk and 2 TB maple syrup to taste.

 Store